Vladimir Colin: Legacy

 Colin's work is one of the best-known samples of the local science fiction genre known outside Romania.
 British science fiction bibliographer Mike Ashley indicated that, of all the writers who debuted as contributors to Colecţia de Povestiri Ştiinţifico-Fantastice, Vladimir Colin is "the best known outside Romania", while Horia Aramă wrote: "[Colin's] imaginary worlds entered in the most impressive European collections and are known in three continents."
 Early on, Colin's communist story Cormoranul pleacă pe mare went through a Hungarian-language edition.
 In the decades after it was published at home, Babel was translated into French, English, German, Russian and Bulgarian.
-Translations of Legendele ţării lui Vam were also published into German, French, Russian, Bulgarian, as well as Czech, Polish and Japanese.
-It was published in English as Legends from Vamland, a version translated, abridged and partly retold by Luiza Carol (2001).
+Translations of Legendele țării lui Vam were also published into German, French, Russian, Bulgarian, as well as Czech, Polish and Japanese.
+It was published in English as Legends from Vamland, a version translated, abridged, and partly retold by Luiza Carol (2001).
 Basmele Omului came close in this respect, being itself known to an international public.

 In 1992, writer Leonard Oprea founded the Bucharest-based Vladimir Colin Romanian Cultural Foundation as well as the Vladimir Colin International Award.
-Among the Romanian and international recipients of the Vladimir Colin International Award are Vladimir Tismăneanu, Andrei Codrescu, Nicolae Manolescu, and Şerban Foarţă.
+Among the Romanian and international recipients of the Vladimir Colin International Award are Vladimir Tismăneanu, Andrei Codrescu, Nicolae Manolescu, and Șerban Foarță.
 In 2000, Ion Hobana and Gérard Klein instituted the Vladimir Colin Awards for excellence in science fiction literature.
 Due to various constraints, the awards were not granted for a period of five years after their creation, and they cannot be granted to past recipients.
 According to poet and science fiction author Michael Hăulică, who was himself a recipient, such issues have led to the awards' decrease in importance.